notaryproject/notation/specs/commandline/plugin.md

 Flags:
   -d, --debug              debug mode
-      --file               install plugin from a file in file system --force              force the installation of a plugin -h, --help               help for install
+      --file               install plugin from a file on file system --force              force the installation of a plugin -h, --help               help for install
       --sha256sum string   must match SHA256 of the plugin source